bgempire/bgtext/README.md

 - Update texts without the need of constant processing with the message `UpdateText`.
 - `UpdateText` messages can update `All` texts or the ones with specific `Id` properties.

 BGText is compatible with both vanilla BGE and UPBGE.
-BGText uses the replace mesh functionality to switch between characters values.
+BGText uses shape keys actions to switch between character values.

 How To Use
 ==========